 Save Lives by Addressing Impairment

-Impairment is often a hidden risk that prevents someone from being at their best and able to perform safely.
+Impairment is often a hidden risk that prevents workers from being at their best and able to perform safely.
 On the roadway and at work, impairment can kill.
-Impairment negatively affects safety in both seen and unseen ways, including impacting the business bottom line.
+It also impacts businesses' bottom line.

-There are a variety of ways workers and drivers may be impaired.
-NSC is calling on employers to take a broader approach to addressing workplace impairment.
-Specifically, NSC urges that employer policies and procedures outline workplace impairment as anything that could impede one's ability to function normally or safely as a result of a number of factors – from chemical substances, such as alcohol, opioids or cannabis, to physical factors like fatigue, as well as experiencing mental distress and social factors like stress.
-The majority of employers – 93% – surveyed agree with this broader description.
+NSC is calling on employers to take a broad approach to addressing workplace impairment.
+Specifically, NSC urges that employer policies and procedures define workplace impairment as anything that could impede one's ability to function normally or safely – from chemical substances, such as alcohol, opioids or cannabis, to physical factors like fatigue, as well as mental distress and social factors like stress.
+Most employers surveyed – 93% – agree with this broader description.

 |NEW NSC TRAINING|